theoffricial/blog/apps/unicop/docs/testing/unit/theory/intro.md

   author: Ofri Peretz
 ---

-# Unit Tests Theory 🔭
+# Unit Tests Theory 🧭

-All fundamentals that can help you understand the theory of unit tests.
+Solid background to understand what unit test is, and its value.

 import DocCardList from '@theme/DocCardList';
 import { useCurrentSidebarCategory } from '@docusaurus/theme-common';